Routing Instance Details

 The RI defines how peering will work with the owner of the RI and all services selected to create or subscribe.
 It includes virtual routing and forwarding (VRF) and a series of routing statements that help control the flow of traffic between all the connectors attached to it, and all the subscriptions attached to it.

 A RI has the following required parameters to create:

 Autonomous system number (ASN): indicate a BGPBorder Gateway Protocol.
 A standardized exterior gateway protocol designed to exchange routing and reachability information between autonomous systems on the internet ASN from your network that the ECX will peer with.
-It may be either public or private, regardless of your IP addressing schema, and may be either 2- or 4-byte.
+It can be either public or private, regardless of your IP addressing schema, and can be either 2- or 4-byte.
 Certain ASNs are restricted because they are already dedicated to other purposes, and the system will tell you which ones those are.
 The value is entered as a number only

-Conditional (MD5 authentication): users may check this to require all connectors to this RI to have a specific MD5 authorization keyThe authorization key typically contains alpha-numeric characters and is a unique identifier authorizing Equinix to provision a connection towards the CSPNote: To Equinix, authorization key is a generic term and is NOT encrypted on ECX.
+Conditional (MD5 authentication): users can check this to require all connectors to this RI to have a specific MD5 authorization keyThe authorization key typically contains alpha-numeric characters and is a unique identifier authorizing Equinix to provision a connection towards the CSPNote: To Equinix, authorization key is a generic term and is NOT encrypted on ECX.
 CSPs might use a different name to refer to the same key.
 For example: Azure ExpressRoute calls the authorization key the “service key” while AWS calls it the “account ID”, and the key must be entered so that our systems will recognize and permit them.

 Note: Subscriptions do NOT require MD5.

 Conditional (Redundancy): if the user selects this, a second and identical RI will be created on the secondary ECX router group and the user will be prompted to enter a name for that RI in addition to the primary below

 Notifications: user indicates any email addresses to receive notifications about this component